Sales taxes in British Columbia: Non-taxable Sales and Services

 When a good or service is not subject to PST, a specific exemption in the legislation is not needed.
 Similar to the old PST, the following are not taxable under the new PST: the sales of real property such as residential housing or commercial real estate; admissions, registrations, and memberships; professional services (other than legal services); and transportation fares (e.g. bus, train, ferry, airline).

 Tax revenue

 The PST revenue was estimated at $5.087 billion for the 2009/2010 fiscal year, from which about $2 billion was paid directly by the business sector.
 PST revenue accounted for about 13% of the province's total revenues which were budgeted at $38.812 billion.

-Harmonized Sales Tax (HST)
+Harmonized Sales Tax

-The HST was a value-added tax that combined a 5% federal portion and a 7% provincial portion into one tax paid on almost all purchases of goods and services.
+The Harmonized Sales Tax (HST) was a value-added tax that combined a 5% federal portion and a 7% provincial portion into one tax paid on almost all purchases of goods and services.
 The HST came into effect amidst contention among British Columbians on 1 July 2010.
 The BC Liberal government announced on 23 July 2009 that it intended to replace the PST by an HST, combining the GST with a provincial tax following the same rules as the GST.
 Had the HST passed the referendum, the BC Liberals contended that they would have reduced it to 10% in 2014.